Do you have a Strategy and Process for Inclusive,

 Many folks rightfully bemoan the plague of obsolete, decrepit, vacant structures and toxic, degraded, depleted lands and water bodies.
 A more positive way of looking at: we have a wealth of renewable assets.
 These are fueling the $3 trillion/year global restoration economy.

-3Re: A universal revitalization strategy for nature, neighborhoods, and nations?
+3Re: The core of revitalization strategies for nature, neighborhoods, and nations.

 Water is a powerful revitalizer in both the urban and natural environments.
 Any community that has a significant waterfront, and that isn’t revitalizing, probably isn’t trying very hard.
 Or they don’t have the right strategy.
 Or they have an incomplete renewal process.